KIT-HYD/skgstat_container/README.md

-# tool_template_python
+# Geostatistical tools container

+This repository contains a docker image for geostatistical data processing using standardized input and outputs.
-This is the template for a generic containerized Python tool.
-This template can be used to generate new Github repositories from it.
+This is based on the template for a generic [containerized Python tool](https://github.com/vforwater(tool_template_python).

-## How generic?
+## How standardized?

 Tools using this template can be run by the [toolbox-runner](https://github.com/hydrocode-de/tool-runner).
 That is only convenience, the tools implemented using this template are independent of any framework.